robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 You will be opening the .rpy (NOT .rpyc) scripts found in the relevant tl folder.

 If you downloaded "other_language", please find-and-replace all instances of "other_language" in ALL 5 "rpy" files with the name of the language you will be using, such as "japanese" (Without the quotes).
-It takes a few seconds, but it's important.
+Then, change the name of the folder itself to the same name (They must be identical!).
+It takes a few minutes, but it's important.
 What you choose to name it is how it will be displayed in the language selection menu.

 # Step 3: Translate
 Now for translations!
 Go through four of the .rpy files ("album.rpy", "options.rpy", "screens.rpy", and "script.rpy") and put your translation where there is a empty "".
 Please do not use machine translation or AI translation.
 I trust you to localise it so that a native speaker would find reading it quite natural.
 I will be checking the quality of all translations.